hackclub/hackclub/workshops/python_stock_viewer/README.md

 ```
 How does this code work?

-The line creates a Python dictionary with an attribute `'X-Finnhub-Token'` and a value of your token.
+The line creates a Python [dictionary](https://www.tutorialspoint.com/python/python_dictionary.htm) with an attribute `'X-Finnhub-Token'` and a value of your token.
 This dictionary is saved as a variable, and later, we'll pass the variable into the request.
 When the server sees that your request has a token, it *authenticates* you, or lets you use the API.

 ## Making our First Request

 So let's see if it works.
-Try running this code.
+Try running this code by pressing the green "Run" button at the top of the window.
 ```python
 header = {'X-Finnhub-Token':'[TOKEN]'}
 r = requests.get(f'https://finnhub.io/api/v1/quote?symbol=AAPL', headers = header)